Gilman International Scholarship Program

 The Gilman Scholarship Program supports undergraduate students who might not otherwise participate due to financial constraints.
 The program encourages students to study and intern in diverse world regions and to study languages, especially critical need languages.
 Veterans of military service are encouraged to apply, and preference is given to veterans when other factors are equivalent.

-The Gilman program has successfully supported students who have been historically underrepresented in education abroad, including but not limited to first-generation college students, students in STEM fields, ethnic minority students and students with disabilities.
+The Gilman program has successfully supported students who have not participated in education abroad programs as frequently, including but not limited to first-generation college students, students in STEM fields, ethnic minority students and students with disabilities.

 Award recipients are chosen by a competitive selection process and must use the award to defray eligible study or intern abroad costs.
 These costs include program tuition, room and board, books, local transportation, insurance, international airfare, passport and visa fees.

 The October 5, 2023 Deadline application is now closed.
 The next application cycle will open in mid-January and the deadline to apply will be March 7, 2024 at 11:59 pm Pacific Time.
 Students whose in-person programs or internships abroad take place in May Term 2024, Summer 2024, Fall 2024, and Academic Year 2024-2025 will be eligible to apply.